Day 2: Wednesday 21 April

 Dr Cathy Oke, Melbourne Enterprise Senior Fellow in Informed Cities at the Connected Cities Lab, Faculty of Architecture Building and Planning

-Cathy has considerable international and local expertise in sustainable, resilient and liveable cities.
-Cathy’s research interests focus on the interaction between urban research, policy and practice for greater impact in cities.
+Dr Cathy Oke is Melbourne Enterprise Senior Fellow in Informed Cities at the Connected Cities Lab, Faculty of Architecture Building and Planning.
+She has considerable international and local expertise in sustainable, resilient and liveable cities, including as a Councillor at the City of Melbourne 2008-2020.
+Cathy's research interests focus on the interaction between urban research, policy and practice for greater impact in cities.
 She is project leader of the SDGs Cities Challenge, and Senior Advisor to the Innovate4Cities program of the Global Covenant of Mayors for Climate and Energy.
-Cathy is the First Vice President of Local Government’s for Sustainability (ICLEI) and is currently the Chair of the ICLEI World Secretariat Board and co-chair of the Cities With Nature Knowledge & Research Hub.

 BREAKOUT SESSION 3A - GLOBAL HEALTH - PEOPLE AND PLANET

 Graham, an environmental specialist, worked for the OECD in France and the USA before taking up senior positions with the Environment Protection Authority and Victorian Government Departments responsible for the management of natural resources and the environment.

 Graham, the inaugural CEO of Greening Australia (Victoria), led UNAA delegations to the UN Climate Conferences in Copenhagen (2009) and Paris (2015) and to the UN Conference on Sustainable Development in Rio de Janeiro in 2012.